World Congress of Rusyns

 Various congressional committees were also formed, dealing specifically with questions related to minority rights and cultural issues (religion, education, language).
 WCR bodies were not consulted by a group of linguists (including Aleksandr Dulichenko) who decided (in April 2019) to support a proposal that was addressed to the International Organization for Standardization (ISO), requesting suppression of the ISO 639-3 code for Rusyn language (rue) and its division into two distinctive and separate languages.
 In January 2020, the ISO authorities rejected the request.

 In July 2019, various questions related to Rusyn language were discussed at the 15th plenary meeting of WCR that was held in Kamienka (Slovakia), focusing mainly on its former (2012) and current (after 2014) status in Ukraine.
 In the final conclusions, the aforementioned process (at ISO) was not addressed.

 In November 2020, Đura Papuga (Дюра Папуґа), former WCR president from 2009 until 2015, decided to support the previously mentioned group of linguists, who formulated a new proposal, also addressed to the ISO, requesting recognition for one of Rusyn linguistic varieties (Pannonian Rusyn) as a new and separate language, under the proposed name: Ruthenian language.
 The request is still under deliberation.

-The last (16th) biannual meeting of WCR was held between the 9 and 11 September 2021 in Krynica, Poland.
-It is also proposed that the 17th biannual meeting in 2023 should be held in Novi Sad, Serbia.
+The latest (18th) biannual meeting of WCR was held between the 13 and 15 June 2025 in Bucharest, Romania.